NBISweden/fungal-trans/README.md

 - The `dardel` profile is tailored for running on the [Dardel](https://www.pdc.kth.se/hpc-services/computing-systems/dardel-hpc-system) HPC system.
 - The `local` profile is more general and can be used to test the workflow on your local computer.
+- The `kebnekaise` profile is tailored for running on the [HPC2N](https://www.hpc2n.umu.se/) system.

 Each profile has a subdirectory in the repository root containing a `config.yaml` file in YAML format: